hito16/ffmpeg-wiiu/examples/8-sdl-portable/README.md

 a few small typedefs.

 * thanks to vgmoose for clarifying SDL controller setup for the WiiU
-* thanks to DanielKO and Serena for pointers resolving the absence of printf() logging
+* thanks to DanielKO and TurtleP for pointers resolving the absence of easy printf() logging

 ## TODO